idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 Copy the snippet provided by [Create new site on pantheon, and spin up locally](https://bitbucket.org/snippets/idfivellc/jLReGG/create-new-site-on-pantheon-and-spin-up), change line 45 to your desired usename/email/pass, and run that bash script anytime you wish to start a site.
 Adds all above lando/terminus commands into one file, that asks for machine name, and human name, then runs all above scripts automatically for you.

 ### Acquia
-coming soon...
+For acquia based sites, we utilize [Acquia Dev Desktop](https://www.acquia.com/drupal/acquia-dev-desktop) for local development, and to help keep sites in sync between local/remote/etc. Since acquia based sites are normally created, and controlled by our clients, it is best to look at project specific documentation for any acquia based site.
+For acquia in particular, "spinning up a new site" often means adding a site to a multisite setup.

 ### idfive DEV server
 If possible, all DEV site sandboxes should use pantheon.
-If the project absolutely requires that it be on an idfive DEV server, see Nick, or a senior developer for access/etc.
+If the project absolutely requires that it be on an idfive DEV server, see Nick, or a senior developer for access/etc. All deployments to the idfive server should have a repo setup on the [idfive bitbucket](https://bitbucket.org/), and CI deployments set up through [buddy](https://app.buddy.works/idfive).
+Be sure that someone has given you access to both accounts.

 ## Composer
 D8 core uses composer, but depending on the environment this is going to, slightly different setups must be enacted.